Filling in the Cracks

 West System 410 Microlight Fairing Filler

-Stanley Disposable Vinyl Gloves (100 pc)
+Disposable Vinyl Gloves

 Small Cotton Roller (to squeeze out air bubbles under fiberglass cloth)